Price action trading: Implementation of trades

 The price action trader will use setups to determine entries and exits for positions.
 Each setup has its optimal entry point.
 Some traders also use price action signals to exit, simply entering at one setup and then exiting the whole position on the appearance of a negative setup.
 Alternatively, the trader might simply exit instead at a profit target of a specific cash amount or at a predetermined level of loss.
 This style of exit is often based on the previous support and resistance levels of the chart.
 A more experienced trader will have their own well-defined entry and exit criteria, built from experience.

 An experienced price action trader are adept at spotting multiple bars, patterns, formations and setups during real-time market observation.
 However, a chart can be interpreted in multiple different ways, which may lead to discrepancy of interpretations between two traders, despite using the same method of analysis.

 Most price action authors state that a simple setup on its own is rarely enough to signal a trade.
 There should be strength in the direction of the trade that a trader is thinking of taking and at least two reasons to enter the trade.
-When the trader finds that the price action signals are strong enough, the trader tend to continue to wait for the appropriate entry point or exit point.
+When the trader finds that the price action signals are strong enough, the trader tends to continue to wait for the appropriate entry point or exit point.

 During real-time trading, signals can be observed frequently while the bar is forming, and they are not considered ultimate until the bar closes at the end of the chart's time frame.
 An entrance of a trade based on signals that have not been finalized is known as an early entrance and is considered to be risky since there is a possibility that the market may move in the adverse direction, and when the bar has formed, the ultimate signal does not agree with the trade direction.